PatolinoSocks/pka-ml-prediction/README.md

 **License**: This project is intended for academic and research purposes.

-**Author**: Dr. Raphael da Silva Alvim, MBA in Data Science – CeMEAI / USP, Background in Chemistry and Computational Modeling
+**Author**: Raphael da Silva Alvim, MBA in Data Science – CeMEAI / USP, PhD in Chemistry and Computational Modeling

 # Ordinal Classification and Regression of pKa Values using Machine Learning